 The Flash season one review

-Intro: So we have another Superhero with a tragic back story but he isn't a brute, what are the odds?
-When I first learned that CW was going to make a Flash TV show I had mixed feeling about it.
-On one hand I was excited because they have a chance to make The Flash relevant outside the comics.
-Despite the fact that this character had a live action TV show over twenty years ago the general public are not familiar with him, I mean there not as familiar with this character as they with Batman and Superman.
+Part of the reason why is because there are so many different versions of this character.
 With the Justice League movie coming out they have a chance to expose these characters on the small screen instead of us having to wait three or four years for the movies to come out.
-On the other hand I was worried about this show because the creators of Arrow are also the creators of this show, doing a show like Arrow is hard enough I'm worried that they are biting off more them they can crew.
+On the other hand I was worried about this show because the creators of Arrow are also the creators of this show, doing a show like Arrow is hard enough I'm worried that they're biting off more them they can crew.
 After seeing how season three of Arrow turned out my fears were justified.

-This show may sound simple but it's not, things get interesting after we learn about one of the characters name Dr. Wells from S.T.A.R. lads.
-Dr. Wells is an enigma at first but as the episodes goes on we learn more about him.
-You can tell that the creators of Arrow are behind this show, I mean both shows has similar intros, same number of episode per season and the public gave the Flash nicknames.
+I'm surprised by how well received this show was, I didn't think people want to see a light hearted show, considering the lack of love Superman is getting these days.
+You can tell that the creators of Arrow are behind this show, I mean both shows have similar intros, same number of episode per season, flashbacks and the public gave the Flash nicknames.
 OK it wasn't as bad as Arrow they only give flash two nicknames they are the streak and the blur.
-Wait the blur is that a Smallville reference?
-The pilot episode is OK, I wish they would have make jokes about Barry learning how to control his power in the pilot but that would be too cliche.
-I don't like any of the crossover episodes.
+Wait!
+The blur?
+Is that a Smallville reference?
+The pilot episode was OK, I wish they would have made jokes about Barry learning how to control his power in the pilot but that would be too cliche.
+I only like one of the crossover episodes.
 No!
 It's not the Flash vs Arrow episode. the fight between Flash and Arrow was contrived.

-The problems I have with this show is the reverse flash's plan has flaws, unsure of his motivations, plot holes, episodes can be repetitive and the shows theme. the theme of this season is moving on, someone in this how have lose someone or something and they have to learn how to move on, the way this show handle that theme is a hit and miss.
-Overall this is good season and I glad that it's getting another season.
+The problems I have with this show is the reverse flash's plan has flaws, unsure of his motivations, plot holes, episodes can be repetitive and the shows theme. the theme of this season is moving on, some characters in this show have lose someone or something and they have to learn how to move forward, the way this show handle that theme was a hit and miss.
+Overall this is good season and I'm glad that it's getting another season.
 I would recommend this if you like mysteries or science.
 You'll have fun figuring out if the science in this show is legit.